AmritAmar/mafia-of-ocaml/README.md

 * async
 * cohttp
-* ansiterminal
+* ANSIterminal

-Note, that due to platform-specific issues with ANSITerminal on MacOS and Windows, we reccomend using the CS 3110 VM when running the program suite.
+Note, that due to platform-specific issues with ANSITerminal on MacOS and Windows, we recommend using the CS 3110 VM when running the program suite.

 ## Running The Server
 The server can be run using the `make server` command.
 By default, the server